On this page:

-Here are a list of materials needed to apply to the Human Factors and Industrial/Organizational Psychology graduate program.
-We only accept new applicants for the fall semester and all materials must be received by January 1 of the year in which you wish to begin study.
+Here is a list of materials needed to apply to the Human Factors and Industrial/Organizational Psychology graduate program.
+We only accept new applicants for the fall semester and all materials must be received by December 15th of the previous year.

 - A completed application to the School of Graduate Studies (submitted online).

 - An essay outlining your professional goals and research interests.
 This should be a brief essay telling us what you hope to learn here and what type of career (academic, applied, or research) you want to pursue.
 This is also an appropriate place to describe which research areas you would like to explore and if there are any particular faculty you want to work with.

 - Three (3) letters of recommendation; preferably from academic sources that can speak to your capacity for graduate study.
 A letter from a professional source that can provide information on your abilities and characteristics outside of an academic setting would also be appropriate.
 Each source must mail their letters directly to the School of Graduate Studies, or you may mail them directly if they are in individually signed and sealed envelopes, or you may email them to email@example.com.